mcarrillo0103/History-1105-2-/essays/my-research-topic/index.md

 layout: scrollstory
 header-image: images/Vietnamese-People-Santa-Fe.jpg
 thumbnail: images/vietnamese-santafe-2.jpeg
-summary: Overview: How Vietnamese Refugees Made it to New Mexico.
+summary: How Vietnamese Refugees Made it to New Mexico.
 ---

 # The Vietnam War: The "Push Factor"